Timeline: Ferguson, Missouri police shooting and investigation

 Nov.
 17 - Nixon declares a state of emergency, allowing him to call up National Guard in advance of a grand jury announcement.

 Nov.
-24 - Prosecutor says grand jury has reached a decision, which will be announced later on Monday.
+24 - Prosecutor says grand jury was presented with five possible charges, found no probable cause to bring charges against Wilson.

-Reporting by Scott Malone, Ellen Wulfhorst, Daniel Wallis, Nick Carey, Carey Gillam, Edward McAllister and Fiona Ortiz; Writing by David Bailey; Editing by Bill Trott and Peter Cooney
+Reporting by Scott Malone, Ellen Wulfhorst, Daniel Wallis, Nick Carey, Carey Gillam, Edward McAllister and Fiona Ortiz; Writing by David Bailey; Editing by Bill Trott, Peter Cooney and Leslie Adler